Saturday, Apr 17, 9:30 AM–12 PM

 Learn about the impact of Asian American women artists from the Bay Area, past and present, in this virtual workshop featuring guest artist Jenifer K Wofford.
 Wofford, a Filipina American artist and educator based in San Francisco, will talk about her mural Pattern Recognition, the first commission for the museum’s new Lawrence and Gorretti Lui Hyde Street Art Wall.
 Inspired by traditional Asian decorative motifs and bold, colorful graphics of the 1980s, Pattern Recognition celebrates Asian American artists and immigrant communities.
 We’ll also share activities and resources that you can use to engage students with this artwork as well as with the Asian American women artists highlighted in Wofford’s mural.

-Major support for the Asian Art Museum’s school programs and resources is provided by the Dhanam Foundation; The William K. Bowes, Jr. Foundation Education and Research Fund; and Daphne and Stuart Wells.
+Major support for the Asian Art Museum’s school programs and resources is provided by the Dhanam Foundation and The William K. Bowes, Jr. Foundation Education and Research Fund.
+Generous funding is provided by the California Arts Council and Pacific Gas & Electric Company.
+Additional support is provided by Doris and Stephen Chun.

 Curated by Abby Chen, Senior Associate Curator and Head of Contemporary Art.